tomedunn/the-finished-book/_theory/encounter-multiplier-p1/encounter-multiplier-p1.md

     \label{eq:encounter-xp-mixed-group}
 \end{align}

-To help visualize all of this, Fig. <a href="#fig:xp-encounter-diagram-mixed" class="fig-ref">6</a> below show an encounter diagram for our example encounter with two NPCs with a mixed strategy applied to them where NPC 1 is defeated first.
+To help visualize all of this, Fig. \figref{fig:xp-encounter-diagram-mixed} below show an encounter diagram for our example encounter with two NPCs with a mixed strategy applied to them where NPC 1 is defeated first.

 <figure id="fig:xp-encounter-diagram-mixed">
     {% include_relative fig-xp-encounter-diagram-two-npcs-mixed-forward-small.html %}
     {% include_relative fig-xp-encounter-diagram-two-npcs-mixed-forward-large.html %}
-    <figcaption>Figure 6: Graphical representation of the total encounter XP contributions for two NPCs using a mixed strategy.
+    <figcaption>Graphical representation of the total encounter XP contributions for two NPCs using a mixed strategy.
 Red regions represent the XP added to the encounter using multi-target abilities at the start of the encounter, and blue regions represent the XP added to the encounter using single target abilities.</figcaption>
 </figure>

 Before I bring this all together, there is one additional subtlety that needs to be addressed.
 If $$\eHP_{i} \le \eDPTMT$$ for one of the NPCs in the encounter, then the multi-target damage was enough to defeat them and they aren't able to contribute any extra group XP to the encounter due to being in a group, nor are the other NPCs able to benefit from being in a group with them as well.